iQuantum groups and iHopf algebras I: foundation: Introduction

 Moreover, this commutative diagram admits an integral form version over $\Z[v^{\frac12},v^{-\frac12}]$. \end{alphatheorem}

 Let us compare our construction with another deformation construction of iquantum groups; for more details see Remark \ref{rem:KY}.
 Kolb and Yakimov \cite{KY20} used the quasi R-matrix to define a star product on a partial Bosonization (which is $\U^-$ in split types) by a closed formula, and show that the resulting algebra is isomorphic to iquantum groups.
-Both constructions lead to almost the same recursive relations, but otherwise seem to be quite different conceptually.
+Both constructions lead to almost the same recursive relations, but otherwise seem to be quite different; our iHopf construction requires only some basic input.

 The iHopf realization of iquantum groups has several applications, and we present one to braid group action in this paper.
 There exist braid group symmetries, denoted by $\widetilde{T}_{i}$ and $\widetilde{T}_{w}$ for $i\in \I$ and $w\in W$, on quantum groups due to Lusztig \cite{Lus90b, Lus93}.
-In this paper, we use normalized variants $\widetilde{T}_{i}$ on the Drinfeld double $\tU$ which are compatible with dual Chevalley generators and a bar (anti)-involution on $\tU$ (see \cite{BG17a} or Lemma~ \ref{lem:QGbraid-bar}).
-Similarly, universal iquantum groups $\tUi$ admit ibraid group symmetries $\tTT_i$ and $\tTT_w$, for $i\in \I_\tau, w\in W_\tau$ \cite{LW21a, LW22b, WZ23, Z23}; also cf. \cite{KP11}.
+In this paper, we use normalized variants $\widetilde{T}_{i}$ on the Drinfeld double $\tU$ which are compatible with dual Chevalley generators and a bar (anti)-involution on $\tU$; see Berenstein-Greenstein \cite{BG17a} or Lemma~ \ref{lem:QGbraid-bar}.
+Similarly, universal iquantum groups $\tUi$ admit ibraid group symmetries $\tTT_i$ and $\tTT_w$, for $i\in \I_\tau$ and $w\in W_\tau$ \cite{LW21a, LW22b, WZ23, Z23}; also cf. \cite{KP11}.
 We shall use variants $\tTT_i$ which are normalized to be compatible with dual Chevalley generators of $\tUi$; it turns out that $\tTT_i$ is compatible with a bar (anti-)involution on $\tUi$ as well; see Lemma \ref{lem:bar-invar-braid-Ui}.

-There is a natural embedding of Lusztig's algebra $\ff$ into the Borel subalgebra, $\iota:\ff \rightarrow \tB$, and also an embedding $\ff \rightarrow \tB^\imath_\tau\equiv \tUi$.
+There is a natural embedding of Lusztig's algebra $\ff$ into the Borel subalgebra, $\iota:\ff \rightarrow \tB$, and also an embedding $\hB \rightarrow \tB^\imath_\tau\equiv \tUi$.
 Recall $\vartheta_i$ in \eqref{rescale:theta} is a rescaling of a generator $\theta_i\in \ff$.
 For notation $r_i\in W$, see \eqref{def:ri}.

 \begin{alphatheorem} [Theorems \ref{thm:braidiHopf}] For $i,j\in \I$ such that $i\neq j,\tau j$, we have $\tTT_i(\vartheta_j)=\iota\big(\widetilde{T}_{r_i}(\vartheta_j)\big).$ \end{alphatheorem}

 Reflection functors in Hall algebras \cite{Rin96} and in iHall algebras \cite{LW21a,LW22b} have provided realizations of braid group action on quantum groups and ibraid group action on iquantum groups, respectively.
 The reflection functors in iHall algebras coincide with their counterparts in Hall algebras when acting on modules of quivers, even though the underlying (Hall vs iHall) algebra structures are different.
 Theorem \ref{thm:ibraid} is a first indication that iHopf algebra construction captures the essence of iHall algebras to a large extent.